kachroolab/kachroolab/classes/BIOL367_winter_2018.md

 # Homework Assignment and Discussion #2
 [Homework Assignmnet #2](https://github.com/kachroolab/kachroolab/files/1673976/Homework.Assignment.2.pdf).

+Check this video at Youtube for the basic understanding of CRISPR (https://www.youtube.com/watch?v=6SL2eEUvycI).

 ## Books

 Book 1: [The Eighth Day of Creation: Makers of the Revolution in Biology](https://www.amazon.com/Eighth-Day-Creation-Revolution-Commemorative/dp/0879694785) for historical perspective.